TMadEyeM/The-Ruin-of-Terra/content/The Ruin of Terra/Gods and Goddess.md

 title: Gods and Goddess
 draft: false
 ---
 **Lorna, Goddess of Flame** - Goddess of life and death.
-Worshipped by the most devout.
+Worshipped only by the most devout.

+**Luna, Goddess of Ash** - Daughter of the Lorna.
+Goddess of rebirth and fertility.

 **Althea, Goddess of Mending** - Goddess of healing, worshipped by many faiths through various means.